jsheridanwells/JeremyWells.Io/_posts/2021-02-04-MEAN-docker.md

 Once an image is defined, we can run the container on the host.
 When a container is run, usually we specify ports and network settings that are opened so that data can pass from the host machine to the container, or from container to container.
 We would also want to pass environment configuration settings to the container, for example a connection string so that the container can connect to an external database.
 Docker provides us with a variety of commands including one to run the container as a background process (__"detached mode"__), or with a command to be able to enter the container through the terminal and inspect its contents (`docker exec`, which we'll use later on).

 One advantage of containers is that they are ephemeral - all you need is a command `$ docker run <...>` and the container will start with all of the components defined by its Docker image.
-When we don't need it another command will make the container shut down and disappear.
+When we don't need it, another command will make the container shut down and disappear.
 This helps developers to consistently deploy an application to different environments and to be sure it's most likely to run the exact same way.
 However, any data that is saved inside of the container will also disappear once the container is stopped.
 To handle persisted data, Docker uses __volumes__ to connect data or files from the host machine to the container when it is running, as well as to write data from the container back to the host.
 There are (very basically) two types: The first, __bind mounts__ are directories that the developer manages directly.
 For example, if I want a directory of scripts available in the container, I can bind my local scripts directory in a project's source code to a directory in the container.
-The second type are called __volumes__ and these are resources that are managed by Docker and live in a special location in the host machine's file system that we don't necessarily need to access ourselves. the advantage of using Docker volumes is that it gives us commands to create, manage, and dispose of persistent data that is consumed by a Docker container, as well as helping us allow different containers access to the same data.
+The second type are called __volumes__ and these are resources that are managed by Docker and live in a special location in the host machine's file system that we don't necessarily need to access ourselves. the advantage of using Docker volumes is that it gives us some special commands to create, manage, and dispose of persistent data that is consumed by a Docker container.

 Lastly, __Docker Compose__ is a feature that allows you to manage multiple Docker containers.
 Normally, it's best practice for a Docker container to do only one thing, so for a web application, I might have one container to serve static files publicly, one container to handle the web API, and a third container to run a database server.
 Docker Compose allows us to create a YAML file, normally named `docker-compose.yaml`, to define how multiple containers are configured and how they are allowed to communicate with each other.

 So, taking all of these concepts together, we are going to use Docker to run our development database server in the following ways:
  - We'll use the official MongoDB __image__ to create a __container__ to have all of the functionality of a Mongo server without having to go through the cumbersome process of installing it on a development machine.
  - We'll __bind mount__ a directory of startup scripts to a special directory on the Mongo container called `/docker-entrypoint-initdb.d`.
-Any bash scripts or Javascript files in this container are immediately run when the container is launched.
+Any bash scripts or Javascript files in this directory are immediately run when the container is launched.
 We'll use this to create a MongoDB database and an application user.
  - We'll define a Docker __volume__ so that the Mongo container can persist data on our host machine.
 If we ever need to remove all of the saved data and start over, we'll have Docker commands available to do that.
  - Lastly, we'll use __Docker Compose__ to define the Mongo container as a service.
 With a `docker-compose.yaml` file defined, an application service or other services can be added on for a more robust application.